opendocsg/slw-judgments-backfill/2011_SGCA_14/report.md

 40     The Judge found the appellant guilty of the offences charged on the alternative ground that he had the equivalent of actual knowledge that he was transporting cannabis and cannabis mixture because he was wilfully blind to that fact.
 In making this finding, the Judge referred to para 41 of the appellant’s 20 July 2006 statement (reproduced at [24] above), where the appellant explained why he had not wanted to look into the sports bag.
 The Judge’s findings are set out at [66]–[69] of the GD as follows:

- 66 The prosecutor argued that independently of the [appellant’s] admission and Sundar’s evidence, the [appellant] must be taken to have knowledge of the contents of the [sports] bag because he had deliberately kept a blind eye to that, and that was the effect of actual knowledge, as explained in Tan Kiam Peng v PP [2008] 1 SLR 1.
+ 66 The prosecutor argued that independently of the [appellant’s] admission and Sundar’s evidence, the [appellant] must be taken to have knowledge of the contents of the [sports] bag because he had deliberately kept a blind eye to that, and that was the effect of actual knowledge, as explained in Tan Kiam Peng v PP <span class="citation">[2008] 1 SLR 1</span>.

  67 The prosecutor referred to para 41 of the [appellant’s] statement of 20 July 2006 where he stated: